nodeconf/US-CFP/README.md

 Please do **not** send proposals for talks that *you* would give.
 Feel free to post links to projects you've done or talks you've done that you think are worth taking a look at but don't send proposals for a talk.

+Feel free to leave any notable ideas on this issue tracker.

 NodeConf will follow up on all these projects and build a two day narrative of talks by reaching out to individuals an asking them to give a talk about a specific subject.